Chymyst/chymyst-core/docs/chymyst-quick.md

 ```

 All emitted molecules become available for reactions to consume them.
-Reactions will start whenever their required input molecules become available (i.e. are emitted).
+Reactions will start automatically, whenever their required input molecules become available (i.e. are emitted).
 Until then, all emitted molecules are stored at the reaction site and wait there.

 Emitting a molecule is a _non-blocking_ operation; execution continues immediately, without waiting for any reactions to start.